Case Study: Rachel’s PCOS Story

 4. Nutrient Deficiencies Worsening the Cycle

-Her results also showed suboptimal vitamin D and B12 levels, which further alludes to her insulin resistance, fatigue, and disrupted hormone signaling.
+Her results also showed suboptimal vitamin D and B12 levels, which further allude to her insulin resistance, fatigue, and disrupted hormone signaling.

 Rachel’s Protocol: